Where Do Broken Hearts Go: Background

-Recording
+Writing and recording

-Motown artist Smokey Robinson offered to record "Where Do Broken Hearts Go" before Houston eventually recorded the song.
+Smokey Robinson offered to record "Where Do Broken Hearts Go" before Houston recorded the song.

-Wildhorn would later tell Songfacts that he got the title of the song from Jackson over the phone.
-From there, Wildhorn said, he "sat there at the piano... and in about 40 minutes, 90% of the sketch of the song was done".

-Afterwards, he called Jackson back and told him to come over his house because "I think we've got something" and the duo finished the song later that night with Jackson writing the rest of the lyrics.
+In 1984, while driving in his car, musical composer Frank Wildhorn, who later conceived the Broadway musical, Jekyll & Hyde, first heard Houston on the radio on her hit duet, "Hold Me", with Teddy Pendergrass.
+Upon hearing Houston's voice, Wildhorn remembered saying "that's a voice I would like to write for."

+Born and raised in New York City, Wildhorn signed with Chrysalis Publishing around this time period and had about 80 songs recorded in a five-year period.
+Among the songs Wildhorn first wrote was a song called "One More Night" for singer Donna Washington, which was produced by Charles "Chuck" Jackson, who wrote the hits, "This Will Be" and "I've Got Love on My Mind" for Natalie Cole in the mid-1970s.
+Following this collaboration, Wildhorn and Jackson agreed to work together.

+Not too long afterwards, Wildhorn received a phone call from Jackson who gave him the title of a new song they were to work on together called "Where Do Broken Hearts Go".
+Bronson later told Billboard editor Joel Whitburn, "I sat there at the piano, and in about 40 minutes, 90 percent of the sketch of the song was done."
+Continued Wildhorn: "I called [Jackson] back and said 'You gotta come over here tonight because I think we've got something."
+The song was completed that same night and a demo tape with "just a piano, drum machine, and one vocal" was recorded.

-The song was among the first to be sent to Arista for the Whitney album around September 1986.
+Cherie Fonorow, who worked at Chrysalis, submitted the ballad to Clive Davis at Arista.
+Said Wildhorn: "Clive really liked the song, but he needed a bridge."
+Wildhorn obliged and soon a bridge was added.
+The song was among the first to be submitted in songs that Davis and executives at Arista sought to include on Houston's sophomore album, Whitney, around September 1986.
 Wildhorn admitted later that he and Jackson were worried that the song would be passed over after not getting word for months after submitting the song:"From what I understand, it was one of the first songs chosen for the album.
 Knowing [it was for] Whitney's project, there must have been 50,000 songs submitted after (ours).
 So every week it was, 'Do we still have it?'
 We were going through hell."

-According to published reports, when Houston heard the demo of the song, she flatly turned down recording it, feeling the song was "trite" and "had no depth", something the singer confirmed in later interviews.
+According to published reports, when Houston heard the demo of the song, she flatly turned down recording it, feeling the song "lacked a message", was "trite" and "had no depth", something the singer confirmed in later interviews.
 In 2000, Houston admitted, "I didn't even wanna do '[Where Do] Broken Hearts [Go]', I hated the song, I didn't wanna sing it."
 In a 2010 interview, Houston claimed she was in Davis' office having "such a big fuss" about recording it.
 In both interviews, Houston stated that Davis continually stressed to her that the song was a number one song for her.